veselinovicst/simple-file-encryption/README.md

 mvn compile exec:java -Dexec.mainClass="org.challenge.App"
 ```

-Furthermore, start the client positioning into cleint directory and run same command.
+Furthermore, start the client by positioning into cleint directory and run the same command.

-On startup of both, the server and the client, you will be prompted to enter absoulute path of working directories, which will later be used to store the files.
+On startup of both, the server and the client, you will be prompted to enter absoulute path of working directories, which will later be used as file storage.

 ## Future improvements